-- Visit Chattahoocheetech.edu
+- Visit the CTC home page.

 - Click on Enrollment

 - Click on Records Office

-- On the left hand menu, click on Enrollment Verifications, fill out the form and submit.
+- On the left hand menu, click on Enrollment Verifications; fill out the form and submit.

 FERPA

 Student Rights and Privacy: What is FERPA?

 - FERPA, also known as the Buckley Amendment, stands for the Family Educational Rights and Privacy Act of 1974. - The law is designed to protect the privacy interests of students with regard to their educational record.